ELISSA is a three-masted, iron-hulled barque built in 1877, one of only two ships of her class in the U.S. which remains in full working order today.

 You do not have to be a MAST major to participate, however MAST students are given first priority.

 TAMUG Maritime Studies Program

 To compliment the sail training experience, MAST majors will take Nautical Archaeology, specially selected History and English classes, and a MAST elective.
 This special package of popular classes is designed to immerse the first semester Sea Aggie into the Maritime Studies program.
 The ELISSA class is listed in the Catalog as MAST 265.

-Sailing a 19th Century square-rigger involves a lot of physical labor.
-All incoming freshmen are eligible to participate in the program.
-Students will be matched with tasks appropriate to their fitness level.
-Students may be required to complete a medical evaluation prior to participation.
+Sailing a 19th Century square-rigger involves a lot of physical labor, including climbing up the mast.
+However, you do not have to be a “climber” to be on the crew.
+All students are eligible to participate in the program and will be matched with tasks appropriate to their fitness level.
 This program fully complies with the Americans with Disabilities Act.

 |September||First day of MAST 265 class; orientation on ELISSA.|